mathieu-benoit/acm-workshop/content/service-mesh/set-up-asm-configs.md

 EOF
 ```

-## Define new ClusterRole with Istio capabilities for ConfigSync
+## Define new ClusterRole with Istio capabilities for Config Sync

 Define the extended [`edit` user-facing role](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#user-facing-roles) with more Istio resources capabilities:
 ```Bash